Cincinnati Union Terminal: Background, planning, and construction

 Cincinnati was a major center of railroad traffic in the late 19th and early 20th century.
 However, Cincinnati's intercity passenger traffic was split among five stations which were cramped and prone to flooding from the Ohio River.
 After the Great Flood of 1884, railroad presidents began seeking one major terminal located far from the river.
+Alderman Robert J. O'Brien was also an advocate for a unified railway station for the city.
 During the midst of planning, World War I and the Depression of 1920–21 interrupted efforts to create the union station.
 An agreement for a union station among the seven railroads that served Cincinnati and the city itself was not achieved until July 1927.
-The seven railroads – the Baltimore and Ohio Railroad; Chesapeake and Ohio Railroad; New York Central Railroad (through its subsidiary, the Cleveland, Cincinnati, Chicago and St. Louis Railway, or "the Big Four"); Louisville and Nashville Railroad; Norfolk and Western Railway; Pennsylvania Railroad; and the Southern Railway – selected a site for their new station in the West End, near the Mill Creek.
+The seven railroads – the Baltimore and Ohio Railroad; Chesapeake and Ohio Railway; New York Central Railroad (through its subsidiary, the Cleveland, Cincinnati, Chicago and St. Louis Railway, or "the Big Four"); Louisville and Nashville Railroad; Norfolk and Western Railway; Pennsylvania Railroad; and the Southern Railway – selected a site for their new station in the West End, near the Mill Creek.

 The architectural firm Fellheimer & Wagner was commissioned to design the terminal in June 1928.
 The firm first released conservative plans with Gothic attributes in June 1929.
 The design evolved toward its final Art Deco design between 1931 and 1932.
 Art Deco was chosen with its proposed cost savings in mind, as well as its liveliness, color, and modern decoration.

 The Union Terminal Company was created on July 14, 1927, to build the terminal complex and other related transportation improvements.
 Construction began in 1928 with the regrading of the Mill Creek valley to a point nearly level with the surrounding city, an effort that required 5.5 e6cuyd of landfill.
 Other work included the construction of mail and express terminals, an engine terminal, power house, coach yard, viaducts over the Mill Creek, and the railroad approaches to Union Terminal.
 Construction on the terminal building itself began in August 1929, shortly before the Great Depression.
 Construction was finished six months ahead of schedule; its final cost was $41.5 million.
 The terminal was put into emergency operation on March 19, 1933, because another Ohio River flood forced the closure of four train stations in the city.
 The official opening of the station was on March 31, 1933.
 At this event, B&O director John J. Cornwell notably stated that passenger stations were declining in use, and that the building's completion came after its need had passed.